eddmann/eddmann.github.io/_posts/2015/2015-12-31-fizzbuzz-in-clojure.md

 The final solution uses a couple of great Clojure features, including multi-arity overloading to supply a default lookup map, as well as an array map which maintains insertion order.
 Each entry in the map is deconstructed into its predicate and return word (key, value) and then used to test against the supplied number.
-If the predicate passes, the entry is kept and finally joined together to return the output using 'apply' and 'str' functions.
+If the predicate passes, the entry is kept and finally joined together to return the output using the `apply` and `str` functions.

 ```clojure
 (defn fizzbuzz